huijing/personal-website/content/about.md

 Wei and I are working on a project called [RedViolaPanda](https://redviolapanda.com/).
 It's about the adventures of a red panda named Viola (who loves playing her viola) and all her fluffy musician friends.
 Read the [intro blog post](/blog/what-is-redviolapanda) and please ask me to tell you more.

-I play a lot of video games as well, mostly on my PC now since I built my own gaming rig in 2012 (It's still running beautifully, might I add).
+I play a lot of video games as well, mostly on my PC now since I built my own gaming rig in 2012 (which finally died in 2022, a decade is wonderful).
+Now I have a new rig, which hopefully will also last a decade.
 I got myself a PS3, almost 10 years after it was first released to play a bunch of exclusives I always wanted.
 And now, also a Nintendo Switch.

-Oh, and I cycle everywhere on my trusty second-hand Muji commuter bicycle.
+Oh, and I sometimes cycle around town on my trusty second-hand Muji commuter bicycle, but climate change, the weather is untenable these days.

 ### Elsewhere on the interwebs